OpenHFT/Chronicle-Map/README.md

 	at net.openhft.collections.AbstractVanillaSharedHashMap.put(VanillaSharedHashMap.java:330)
 ```

-Chronicle Map doesn't resize automatically.
+ChronicleMap doesn't resize automatically.
 It is assumed you will make the virtual size of the map
 larger than you need and it will handle this reasonably efficiently.
 With the default settings you
 will run out of space between 1 and 2 million entries.